 ONLINE SINCE 1997

 In acquiring and selling fossils around the world The Fossil Store has set several records for some of the most important specimens.
 As early as 1997 our presence began to flourish as did our authority with our first web pages, we began to set market trends.
 Some fossil specimens are extremely difficult to bring to market, thanks to a team of passionate creatives we have been able to surmount many issues and through our online and general business endeavours created wealth in some regions of the world less fortunate, through our many associations, of which we are very proud.

 The Fossil Store roots were established through decades.
 In all disciplines there is always the rarest or the ultimate acquisition, the prestigious piece, here at The Fossil Store we strive to procure, conserve and purvey only the very best specimens, endeavouring to provide you with something unique.
 This challenge themes throughout our business ethics too and customer service, we deal with our customers on a one to one basis wherever possible, which proves dividends time and again and is what underpin's our team core value.
 Communications and longevity is a key part of our business success.

-On recent expeditions we had set our eyes on a very specific objectives...
+On recent expeditions, we had set our eyes on a very specific objective...